florianbehrens/DeCoF2/README.md

 The *object dictionary* is the container of all parameter instances.
 The object dictionary itself is a node with an implementation specific name.
-All parameters are children or successors of the root parameter.
+All parameters are children or successors of the object dictionary node (i.e., the 'root' object).

 ### Interaction models